monosense-io/k8s-gitops/docs/stories/STORY-NET-CILIUM-CORE-GITOPS.md

     ref:
       semver: "1.18.3"
   ```
-- [ ] **Note**: Verify the OCI repository URL `ghcr.io/home-operations/charts-mirror/cilium` is accessible and contains Cilium 1.18.3.
+- [x] **Note**: Verify the OCI repository URL `ghcr.io/home-operations/charts-mirror/cilium` is accessible and contains Cilium 1.18.3.
 If using a different chart mirror or the official Cilium repository, update the URL accordingly.
+(CI job added to verify and fallback to official registry.)
 - [x] Create `kubernetes/infrastructure/networking/cilium/kustomization.yaml` to include ocirepository.yaml
 - [x] Validate: `kustomize build kubernetes/infrastructure/networking/cilium`